 Carbohydrate loading is a nutritional strategy used to maximize glycogen stores in the muscles and liver before a competition.

-Glycogen is the primary source of energy during intense exercise, and increasing its availability can significantly improve performance, delaying fatigue and maintaining a consistent energy level throughout competition.
+Glycogen is the main source of energy during intense exercise, and increasing its availability can significantly improve performance, delaying fatigue and maintaining a constant energy level during competition.

 What is tapering?